No Mercy (2001): Main event matches

 The final match on the undercard featured The Rock defending the WCW Championship against Chris Jericho.
-As the match started, Rock tried to perform a Rock Bottom on Jericho but Jericho countered it into the Walls of Jericho but Rock caught the ropes.
-Jericho hit Rock with a Springboard Dropkick through the ring apron.
-Jericho used several of his moves on Rock and got several near-falls until Rock made a comeback into the match by clotheslining Jericho.
-Rock planted Jericho in the corner and delivered him a Superplex.
-Rock performed a Snap Belly to Belly Suplex and a Samoan Drop for a near-fall.
-Rock and Jericho continued to assault each other and the action even spilled to the outside on numerous occasions until Jericho started mocking Rock by using his moves.
-Jericho hit Rock with his own finisher Rock Bottom, followed by a Lionsault for a nearfall.
-Jericho hit Rock with a One-handed Bulldog.
-Jericho attempted to hit Rock's own finisher People's Elbow but Rock avoided the move and applied a Sharpshooter on Jericho.
+As the match started, The Rock tried to perform a Rock Bottom on Jericho but Jericho countered it into the Walls of Jericho but The Rock caught the ropes.
+Jericho hit The Rock with a Springboard Dropkick through the ring apron.
+Jericho used several of his moves on The Rock and got several near-falls until The Rock made a comeback into the match by clotheslining Jericho.
+The Rock planted Jericho in the corner and delivered him a Superplex.
+The Rock performed a Snap Belly to Belly Suplex and a Samoan Drop for a near-fall.
+The Rock and Jericho continued to assault each other and the action even spilled to the outside on numerous occasions until Jericho started mocking The Rock by using his moves.
+Jericho hit The Rock with his own finisher Rock Bottom, followed by a Lionsault for a nearfall.
+Jericho hit The Rock with a One-handed Bulldog.
+Jericho attempted to hit The Rock's own finisher People's Elbow but The Rock avoided the move and applied a Sharpshooter on Jericho.
 Jericho reached the ropes and caught them.
-Rock left the ring and removed the top of the Spanish announce table and removed the monitors.
-Rock brought Jericho outside the ring and pulled him on the table and performed a Rock Bottom on the table.
-The action returned to the ring where Rock hit Jericho with a Spinebuster and attempted to hit a People's Elbow, but Jericho countered it into the Walls of Jericho.
+The Rock left the ring and removed the top of the Spanish announce table and removed the monitors.
+The Rock brought Jericho outside the ring and pulled him on the table and performed a Rock Bottom on the table.
+The action returned to the ring where The Rock hit Jericho with a Spinebuster and attempted to hit a People's Elbow, but Jericho countered it into the Walls of Jericho.
 Stephanie McMahon interfered in the match and came down to the ringside.
 She threw a chair in the ring.
 Jericho started chasing Stephanie.
-Rock took advantage and hit Jericho with a Snap DDT.
-Rock focused on Stephanie, pulled her into the ring and hit her with a Rock Bottom.
-Jericho took advantage and grabbed Rock from behind and performed his new finisher, the Breakdown on Rock on the chair to pin him for the WCW Championship.
-After the match, Rock grabbed the chair in his hand but gave it to Jericho and left.
+The Rock took advantage and hit Jericho with a Snap DDT.
+The Rock focused on Stephanie, pulled her into the ring and hit her with a Rock Bottom.
+Jericho took advantage and grabbed The Rock from behind and performed his new finisher, the Breakdown on The Rock on the chair to pin him for the WCW Championship.
+After the match, The Rock grabbed the chair in his hand but gave it to Jericho and left.